swagtop/bevy-flake/docs/config.md

     # The argParser section should be used for parsing the args of the program
     # for BF_TARGET and BF_NO_WRAPPER (if you want the NO_WRAPPER behaviour).
-    # It is optional, and you can redefine the default argParser in the config.
+    # You can access the default parser by setting this to be a function.
     argParser = ''
       if [[ $* == "windows" ]]; then
         export BF_TARGET="x86_64-pc-windows-msvc"